FAQ’s

 Yes.
 Valerian Court Care Home is regularly inspected by the Care Quality Commission to ensure our care home in Didcot continues to meet a high standard of care in all areas of the home.

-We aim to provide unrivalled levels of person-centred care alongside the finest possible quality of life here at Valerian Court Care Home.
-Our elegant, purpose-built home couples luxurious accommodation and facilities with first-class care that is tailored to each resident.
-It is our mission to provide the finest quality of life with the help of our all-inclusive facilities, activities and amenities, to equip residents with all they need to live a rich, varied life.
-In addition to improved health, residents that reside with us also experience improved wellness thanks to an active social life.
-Our premium facilities are designed to be enjoyed by all residents, and help assist individuals live life exactly how they wish.
+We aim to provide unrivalled levels of person-centred care alongside the finest possible quality of life here at Valerian Court.
+Our purpose-built care home in South Oxfordshire couples luxury accommodations and facilities with first-class care that is tailored to each resident.
+With the help of our all-inclusive facilities and services, our home is the perfect place to equip residents with all they need to live a varied and fulfilling life.
+In addition to supporting our residents’ health needs, we also aim to improve overall well-being with an active social life due to our varied activities programme.
+Residents can be seen continuing their hobbies, being pampered in our beauty salon or going out in the local areas to visit sites like Blenheim Palace or Oxford City Centre.